 - The parcelized nature of the existing parcels does not lend itself to future development at urban densities.
 The proposed area to be added is less parcelized and less developed, enabling the provision of urban services in a more efficient manner.
-The geographic area to be added to the UGB is smaller than the area to swapped out, enabling development at higher densities. - The existing road system is constrained by existing water bodies and significant slopes.
-The existing configuration of Ferry and Ash Streets creates the possibility for a rectilinear road system for future development within the area to be added to the UGB. - The extension of utilities across Highway 18 is likely cost-prohibitive due to lack of potential development support.
+The geographic area to be added to the UGB is smaller than the area to swapped out, enabling development at higher densities. - ➤ The existing road system is constrained by existing water bodies and significant slopes.
+The existing configuration of Ferry and Ash Streets creates the possibility for a rectilinear road system for future development within the area to be added to the UGB.
+This analysis is supported by Section 6.5 of the City Comprehensive Plan, which expresses many of the same concerns regarding constraints on potential development North of Hwy.
+18. - The extension of utilities across Highway 18 is likely cost-prohibitive due to lack of potential development support.
 The extension of utilities to the area to be added will still be expensive, but likely less so and will benefit properties within the existing UGB as well as potential new development. - There are 38 acres of land within the 100 year flood plain, restricting the ability to efficiently develop the are at urban densities. - The area is physically separated from downtown Dayton by Highway 18, whereas the area to be added is adjacent to the existing city limits and has direct access to Downtown via Ferry St. - ESE considerations are discussed in depth earlier in the report under the analysis of the Goal 14 locational factors. - There are no incompatibilities with farm uses in the area to be added.